 Feedback and performance conversations

-Feedback is a critical element in performance management, not only because it directs the focus on learning and improvement, but also because it allows individuals to monitor their progress towards goals and stay motivated.
+Feedback is important because it both directs employees’ attention to learning and development, and supports motivation by helping them to see their progress towards goals.
 So it’s important that feedback is given regularly.
-Many organisations are moving towards more continuous feedback, rather than relying on annual or six-monthly reviews, which is very positive change.
+Many organisations are moving towards more continuous feedback, rather than relying on annual or six-monthly reviews, which is a positive change.

-Appraisals will be more effective when managers have a healthy relationship with their staff in general.
-Read more in our factsheet on the role of line managers in HR and L&D.
+Performance reviews will be more effective when managers have a healthy relationship with their staff in general.
+Read more in our factsheet on line managers' role in supporting people professionals.

 Visit the CIPD and Kogan Page Bookshop to see all our priced publications currently in print.